How to become a paramedic

 Should you already meet the minimum requirements mentioned above, please register on our careers portal: http://er24.careers

 Certain universities offer a four-year Bachelor’s degree in Emergency Care (BEMS).
 Graduates of this programme are qualified as Emergency Care Practitioners and able to provide the highest level of pre-hospital emergency care available.

 Contact the university of your choice for further information on costs as well as entrance requirements.

-A two-year National Certificate is also available, the Emergency Care Technician (ECT) course.
-This qualification is also offered by certain institutions and graduates will work under the indirect control of a BTech paramedic.
-ER24 / Mediclinic offers the ECT course in Cape Town.
-Fore more information on the ECT course, please visit the Mediclinic website.
+A two-year Diploma in Emergency Medical Care is available.
+This qualification is also offered by accredited institutions and graduates will register with the Health Professions Council of South Africa as a Paramedic.
+Mediclinic offers the Diploma in Emergency Medical Care in Cape Town.
+Fore more information on the programme, please visit the Mediclinic website.